dd86k/ff/README.md

 There is a Makefile defaulting to clang.
 It will work with gcc aswell: `make CC=gcc`.

-It's usually best to use `build-clang.cmd` on Windows and `build-clang.sh` on Linux, as you can add additional arguments easily.
+It's usually best to use `build-clang.cmd` on Windows, as you can add additional arguments easily.
 Reminder that you should add `-O3` (or `/Ot` for cl).
+There is also `build-clang.sh` for Unix-like systems, should you wish not to use the Makefile.

 However, if you want to define your own arguments: